 The cardiac stress test is used to understand how well the heart functions during physical activity.
 You will be asked to walk on a treadmill or ride a stationary bike and the doctor will check your heart performance during exercise.
 If you are unable to exercise, medication will be given to mimic the same heart functioning that can be seen during physical exertion.

-Alternatively, you may be asked to go under a Thallium stress test, where thallium is injected into the vein of your hand and then gamma rays are used to check your heart’s functioning during activity.
+Alternatively, you may be asked by your Heart Doctor in Tysons Corner to go under a Thallium stress test, where thallium is injected into the vein of your hand and then gamma rays are used to check your heart’s functioning during activity.

 An electrocardiogram (ECG) measures the electrical activity in your heart.
 The ECG evaluates your heart’s rhythm to check for irregular rhythm.
 This rhythm also indicates if there are any clots or enlargement in the heart.

-Our heart doctor in Fairfax will attach the wires from the electrocardiograph machine onto your chest, arms and legs.
+Our cardiologist will attach the wires from the electrocardiograph machine onto your chest, arms and legs.
 The machine assesses your heart performance and sends information to the device, which the doctor can then read.

 Cardiac CT uses X-rays to get visuals of your cardiac region.
 These are used to recreate a 3D image of your heart, blood vessels and the entire chest region.